Art generated by a procedural generation algorithm based on random programmed Turing Machines.

 By observing the system's output, BrainX acts as a passive artist, by capturing the patterns that inspire more beauty.
 Through this machine generated patterns, he selects the most interesting ones and turns them into art.

 The whole work context, beginning from programming the system to data recollection, brings up some interesting questions.
 What hides behind randomness?
 What can be considered art?
 What can be considered life?
 Can a machine produce art?
 Can an individual be capable of creating art only by observing its environment?
 Who is the artist, the machine or the programmer?
 What is the artwork, the system itself or the images generated from it?

-Singularity project, from which Trenti derives, investigates the possibility of generating a complete autonomous system, creative and with character of its own.
-The last question is: What is the future of artificial intelligence systems?
+This project investigates the possibility of generating a complete autonomous system, creative and with character of its own.